Sonalpdas/Gallivanter/README.md

     * Used stopword module to strip common words from search keyword
     * Used 'And' condition to hit multiple search tokens
     * Used 'Or' condition when there is zero result from 'And' condition
+- [x] **Favorites**
+    * Ability to allow users to mark a post as favorite
+    * The page reloads and shows start against the favorite post
+    * Post data is updated for the 'favorite' flag set as 'true'
+- [x] **Search based on user-profile**
+    * For all the items that are marked as favorite, a list of uncommon words are listed
+    * The list of uncommon words are then scored (%age) based on the number favorite items that have them
+    * The search results will now sort the data based on the scores of the search keywords
+    * The search keywords in the favorites list will be ranked higher in the sort result
+    * The search result will place the matching favorite items on the top of the result list

 ## Technical Stack